microsoft/hands-on-lab-azure-managed-redis/docs/workshop.md

 Now, to test and run it locally you need to create the `local.settings.json` file and copy the content of the `local.settings.json.template` file into it.

-Then you need to set the `AZURE_REDIS_CONNECTION_STRING` environment variable to the connection string of your Azure Cache for Redis and update the `CATALOG_API_URL` with the url of APIM endpoint for the Catalog API.
+Then you need to set the `AZURE_REDIS_CONNECTION_STRING` environment variable to the connection string of your Azure Managed Redis and update the `CATALOG_API_URL` with the url of APIM endpoint for the Catalog API.

-The connection string for your Azure Cache for Redis can be found in the Azure Portal.
-Select your Azure Cache for Redis resource and in the left menu, click on **Access keys**.
+The connection string for your Azure Managed Redis can be found in the Azure Portal.
+Select your Azure Managed Redis resource and in the left menu, click on **Access keys**.
 Then copy the value of the `Primary connection string` into your `local.settings.json` file.

-![Azure Cache for Redis connection string][azure-cache-for-redis-connection-string]
+![Azure Managed Redis connection string][azure-cache-for-redis-connection-string]

 To set the `CATALOG_API_URL` environment variable, go to your resource group, search the API Management resource and select it.
 Then copy the `Gateway URL` found in the **Overview** panel of your API Management.